This one is really stumping me. Second build, here are the specs, problem below:

 Solved!
-It was shorting out.
-I took everything out and put it all back again, no problems this time, did the screws on the mobo a little looser, not sure if that's what did it, though.
+It was shorting out, thanks shortstuff.
+I took everything out and put it all back again, no problems this time, did the screws for each of the 9 standoffs on the mobo a little looser, not sure if that's what did it, though.

 I am currently installing Windows 7 on it, so that's good, but I'm now having a different problem: it won't power on [same activity as before] when I plug the front USB cable into any of the motherboard's three f_usb slots.
 I just left it unplugged so I could get the thing up and running in the meantime, since that functionality, though annoying not to have, is by no means necessary.
 Is it possible that the other end of the front USB cable has some exposed wire and is shorting it out up there.
 It's a pain to get to those plugs and I can't really see what I'm doing in there, so I might just live with it as is, unless someone has any insight...